Centre working with states to protect lives, livelihood: FM

-New Delhi, April 19 (IANS) Finance Minister Nirmala Sitharaman on Monday said that the Centre is working together with states to protect lives and livelihoods.
+New Delhi: Finance Minister Nirmala Sitharaman on Monday said that the Centre is working together with states to protect lives and livelihoods.

 In a tweet, the Minister said that she has spoken to business leaders and took their view on industry-related matters.